metacursion/sfdc-lax-benedict/README.md

 ## Other
 Your lax services can do more than just return value.
 A common use case I found is to parse JSON returned from external service.
 Others could be massaging data, or even calling other services.

+Lax is salmon in Swedish.
+Unsure what Ruslan meant by lax in his project, but I figured salmon benedict is a good project name.
+Plus I had a little attempt called gravalax (which is also type of salmon) - project/POC to automatically generate service components from specified apex classes: https://github.com/metacursion/gravalax

 Credit: uses `lax` package from https://github.com/ruslan-kurchenko/sfdc-lax